 Besides learning about dosage, you may want other information about Remicade.
 These additional articles might be helpful to you:

 - More about Remicade.
 For information about other aspects of Remicade, see this article.

 - Side effects.
 To learn about side effects of Remicade, see this article.
-You can also look at the Remicade medication guide.
+You can also look at the Remicade prescribing information.

-- Details on the conditions Remicade is used to treat, including our lists of:
+- Details on the conditions Remicade is used to treat:

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.